sashacozub/yatzy/README.md

-# WhatToWatchTonight
+# Yatzy

-## A website for getting suggestions on what movies to watch.
+## A website for playing famous Yatzy game.

 _Under development_